-where T_R is 2 m reanalysis air temperature, T_s is downscaled temperature, Δh is the height difference between station elevation and reanalysis grid elevation.
-TLR shows notable spatiotemporal variations (Minder et al., 2010), and estimating TLR based on ground observations over a large domain is difficult due to the sparsity of stations.
-Yet recent studies show that reanalysis outputs offer an alternative to estimating gridded TLR (e.g., Gao et al., 2012).
-The gradient of air temperature at different pressure levels above the ground can be used to approximate near-surface TLR (Gao et al., 2012, 2018; Gruber, 2012).
-Tang et al. (2018b) compared eight temperature downscaling methods in CONUS and found that methods based on reanalysis-derived TLR can achieve higher accuracy compared to fixed TLR (e.g., $-6.5 \,^{\circ}\text{C}\,\text{km}^{-1}$) or statistical interpolation downscaling methods.
-Hence, this study uses the linear regression slope between MERRA-2 air temperature and geopotential heights from 300 to 1000 hPa pressure levels to represent TLR for each month at a resolution of $0.5^{\circ} \times 0.625^{\circ}$ (Table 2).
-MERRA-2 is used because it directly provides monthly data and masks temperature data if the pressure level is below the land surface.
-The choice of pressure levels needs further investigation because relationships between vertical and near-surface temperature vary with regions.
-Complicated TLR phenomena such as inverse lapse rate are not considered for simplicity.
-The climatological mean of TLR (Fig. S4 in the Supplement) decreases from -4.8°C km-1 in the northeast continent (i.e., Canadian Arctic Archipelago) to -7.2 °C km-1 in the southwest continent (i.e., Rocky Mountains in CONUS).
-The smaller TLR magnitude at high latitudes is consistent with previous studies (e.g., Gardner et al., 2009; Marshall et al., 2007).
+222 where T_R is 2-m reanalysis air temperature, T_S is downscaled temperature, Δh is the height difference between station 223 elevation and reanalysis grid elevation.
+TLR shows notable spatiotemporal variations (Minder et al., 2010) and 224 estimating TLR based on ground observations over a large domain is difficult due to the sparsity of stations.
+Yet recent 225 studies show that reanalysis outputs offer an alternative in estimating gridded TLR (e.g., Gao et al., 2012).
+The gradient of air temperature at different pressure levels above the ground can be used to approximate near-surface TLR (Gao et 226 227 al., 2012, 2018; Gruber, 2012).
+Tang et al. (2018) compared eight temperature downscaling methods in CONUS and 228 found that methods based on reanalysis-derived TLR can achieve higher accuracy compared to fixed TLR (e.g., -229 6.5°C/km) or statistical interpolation downscaling methods.
+Hence, this study uses the linear regression slope between 230 MERRA-2 air temperature and geopotential heights from 300 hPa to 1000 hPa pressure levels to represent TLR for 231 each month at the resolution of 0.5°×0.625° (Table 2).
+MERRA-2 is used because it directly provides monthly data 232 and masks temperature data if the pressure level is below land surface.
+The choice of pressure levels needs further 233 investigation because relationships between vertical and near-surface temperature vary with regions.
+Complicated 234 TLR phenomena such as inverse lapse rate are not considered for simplicity.
+The climatological mean of TLR (Fig. 235 S4) decreases from -4.8°C/km in the northeast continent (i.e., Canadian Arctic Archipelago) to -7.2°C/km in the 236 southwest continent (i.e., Rocky Mountains in CONUS).
+The smaller TLR magnitude in high latitudes is consistent with previous studies (e.g., Gardner et al., 2009; Marshall et al., 2007).
+237